-- Your yacht is equipped with six bilge pumps which are used to pump water out of the bilge. - Three of the bilge pumps are controlled by automatic bilge pump float switches (autofloat switches). - The automatic bilge pumps with autofloat switches are wired directly to the battery so they will normally function even when the yacht is completely shut down and left unattended. - The other bilge pumps are controlled by switches at the helm.
+- Your yacht is equipped with four automatic impeller-type bilge pumps which are used to pump water out of the bilge. - All of the bilge pumps are controlled by automatic bilge pump float switches (autofloat switches). - The automatic bilge pumps with autofloat switches are wired directly to the battery so they will normally function even when the yacht is completely shut down and left unattended. - The bilge pumps can also be controlled by switches at the helm.